RDM49/HELLO-WORLD/README.md

-I have made chnages in the description.
+I have made changes in the description.